12 Best Flowers to Grow for Cutting

 Cosmos (Cosmos bipinnatus)

-Showy summer and fall blooming plants grow with an open and branching in habit and produce daisy-like flowers in many colors and forms.
+Showy summer and fall blooming plants produce daisy-like flowers in many colors and forms.
 Heights vary from 2 ½ to 6 ft, with taller varieties like ‘Sensation’ (pictured) providing longer stems for cut flowers.

 Coneflower (Echinacea purpurea)

 These tough, colorful perennials form long-lasting flowers on straight stems above clumps of bristly foliage.
 Coneflowers generally bloom from spring until the first frost, providing months of flowers to cut for bouquets.
 For flowers past their prime, the petals can be picked off and the spikey orange centers used as accents in bouquets.

 Dahlias, with their strong stems, long-lasting blooms, and substantial, attractive foliage, make striking cut flowers.
 Through centuries of hybridizing and selection, dahlias have become tremendously diversified, available in numerous flower types and flower sizes (from 2 to 12 inches across) and all colors but true blue.
 Pictured: Dahlia ‘Jitterbug,’ available through Swan Island Dahlias, dahlias.com.

 7 / 14 Thomas J. Story

 These easy-care perennials form mounding plants covered in hundreds of tiny, daisy-like flowers with both single and double-petal varieties.
 Cut flowers are useful as delicate fillers in bouquets.

 8 / 14 Thomas J. Story